cstielper/gulp-wp-theme-workflow/README.md

 3. Run npm install
 4. Set the URL of your local environment in the "projectURL" variable at the top of [gulpfile.js](gulpfile.js)
 5. Run the default task (gulp) to get started

+## Organization:
+1. Work out of the "sass" and "js" folders to maintain theme CSS/JS as normal.
+2. For Gutenberg editor styles, create a folder called "editor-styles" and place your scss files there.
+They will compile a stylesheet to the root of the theme.
+3. For ACF blocks, create a folder named "acf-blocks" and add directories for individual blocks.
+SCSS and JS files will be processed to the same folder as the block.